Young witnesses to George Floyd’s death testify they felt helpless as they watched him die and feared Derek Chauvin

 “I would have checked his airway.
 I would have been worried about a spinal cord injury because he had so much weight on his neck,” she said.
 “I would have checked for a pulse.
 And when I didn’t find a pulse, if that was the case, I would have started compressions.”

-Hansen testified that she was mystified at why emergency workers didn’t respond to the scene more quickly, pointing out there was a fire station three blocks from the scene.
+Hansen testified that she was mystified at why emergency workers didn’t respond to the scene more quickly, pointing out there was a fire station three blocks away.
 She said she later called 911 to report the officers.
 “I should have called 911 immediately, but I didn’t,” she said.

 Under defense cross examination, she sparred with attorney Eric Nelson, who pressed her on whether it was proper for someone to interfere with the police and how she, as a firefighter, would react to someone telling her how to do her job.
 “I know my job, and I would be confident in doing my job, and there’s nothing anybody could do to distract me,” she shot back.

 Nelson pointed out that she became “angry” at the scene — which Hansen didn’t dispute, adding that she also felt “desperate” to save Floyd’s life.
-“I don’t know if you’ve seen anybody be killed but it’s upsetting,” Hansen said.
+“I don’t know if you’ve seen anybody be killed, but it’s upsetting,” Hansen said.

-The tense back and forth led Hennepin County Judge Peter A. Cahill to dismiss the jury and admonish Hansen to not argue with Nelson.
+The tense back-and-forth led Hennepin County Judge Peter A. Cahill to dismiss the jury and admonish Hansen to not argue with Nelson.

 “You will not argue with the court,” Cahill said.
 “You’ll not argue with counsel.
 They have the right to ask questions.
 Your job is to answer.”